djcoyne/CournotMergerSimulation/README.md

 This Python program simulates a merger in Cournot Markets.
 It allows for a user-defined number of competitors and distinct geographic markets.
 (Functionality for jointly-defined geographic and product markets will be added in a future update.)

 # Files included:
-CournotMerge.py - contains the class and functions required to run the merger simulation
+CournotMerge.py - contains the classes and functions required to run the merger simulation

   Classes: